DennisD2/tomorrow/src/morrow/sa9054-info.md

 P1 can be accessed by special commands (Engine Commands) that are routed through P2.

 ## Starting point
-With the Morrow Spectrum Analyzer, I got a floppy disk containing Windowws 95 driver library binaries, Header files and and a CD containing a GUI to access the device.
-The setup requires an ISA or maybe PCI-based VXI controller acrd inside the PC.
+With the Morrow Spectrum Analyzer, I got a floppy disk containing Windows 95 driver library binaries, Header files and and a CD containing a GUI to access the device.
+The setup requires an ISA or maybe PCI-based VXI controller card inside the PC.
 I also have some manuals from Morrow, but have not the programming guide.
+All data from late 1990ies.

 My setting in 2018 is: Linux PC, no Windows anywhere.
 The Morrow analyzer is contained in a HP VXI Mainframe E8401A.
-The Mainframe contains a controller single slot UNIX workstation HP E1498A running HP/UX 10.2.
-The Mainframe and the Linux PC are connected via 10 MBit LAN connection.
+The Mainframe contains a single slot UNIX workstation HP E1498A running HP/UX 10.2 as VXI Controller.
+The mainframe and the Linux PC are connected via 10 MBit LAN connection.

 ## Tools used
 To analyze the 20 year old code, I tried the `RetDec` decompiler which gives good results as long as the functions are not too complicated.